-I’d previously flown in the first-class section on the American Airlines 777-200 only domestically.
+I’d previously flown in first class on the American Airlines 777-200 only domestically.
 So I was looking forward to experiencing the difference in service on an international route.

 Before the flight I spent a few hours decompressing in the spacious and well furnished American Airlines Admirals Club.